Managing State

 }

-In another Code Action, you could set parameters to display the full leaderboard or the position of the user within a reply:
+In another Code Action, set the parameters to display the full leaderboard or the user’s position within a reply:

 async payload => {